Laplacesol/Portfolio/README.md

 ## Mathematica Visualizations

 These visualizations showcase 3-projects .
 The first is a 3D renderd cube that can be moved in any direction.
 The second is a Pendulum that predicts movement on a mass frictionless surface.
 The thid is an equi-potential curve for constant electric current.
 All models were created with Mathematica and LaTex.
-Interactive versions are accessible on Mathematica Online Notebook [here](https://www.wolframcloud.com/obj/tg021/Published/CubeRender.nb), [here](https://www.wolframcloud.com/obj/tg021/Published/Pendulum.nb), and [here](https://www.wolframcloud.com/obj/tg021/Published/EquiCurv.nb).
+Interactive versions are accessible via Mathematica Online Notebook [here](https://www.wolframcloud.com/obj/tg021/Published/CubeRender.nb), [here](https://www.wolframcloud.com/obj/tg021/Published/Pendulum.nb), and [here](https://www.wolframcloud.com/obj/tg021/Published/EquiCurv.nb).

 ![](images/Mathematica.png)